Explore this course:

 If you're interested in studying this course on a part-time basis, please contact the department for further information.

-Materials will be delivered in a variety of formats designed to enhance the learning experience.
-These include formal lectures, seminars, tutorials, small group discussions, online screencasts, videos and podcasts, alongside guided reading and case studies.
-An alternative dissertation route led by the medical school is encouraged for NIHR Academic Clinical Fellows.
+You will learn through lectures, seminars, tutorials, small group discussions, online screencasts, videos, podcasts, guided reading and case studies.
+There is an alternative dissertation route that is encouraged for NIHR Academic Clinical Fellows.

 After successfully completing your course, graduates have had the opportunity to secure roles in clinical research within clinical practice, research positions within clinical and health care organisations, academic research and research teaching roles or alternatively they have taken on further Doctoral and PhD study.